Minnesota Wildflowers

 Notes:

-This species of the western mixed and tall grass prairies is diminishing in our state with the loss of these eceosystems, as are insects like the Dakota Skipper (soon to be on the Federal endangered species list) that depend on Blanketflower and other native species for its survival.
-Blanketflower is a species of Special Concern in Minnesota due to habitat loss.
-The open prairie image shown below was taken on a county road shoulder near Garrison, North Dakota.
-Seeds collected later that season were the stock from which the garden images came.
+This species of the western mixed and tall grass prairies is diminishing in our state with the loss of these eceosystems, as are insects like the Dakota Skipper (currently listed as Threatened on the Federal Endangered Species list) that depend on Blanketflower and other native species for its survival.
+According to the DNR, Blanketflower was listed as a species of Special Concern in Minnesota primarily due to habitat loss.
 Gaillardia pulchella, a southern US species not native to Minnesota (but occasional garden escapee) is similar but with more red than yellow in the flower, and is an annual to short-lived perennial.
 The native Blanketflower makes an excellent garden plant, blooming from spring to fall.
 A hybrid of G. aristata and G. pulchella called G. X grandiflora, is also readily available in the nursery trade.

 • Prairie Restorations - Bringing people together with the land